upkie/upkie/docs/observations.md

 The inertial measurement unit (IMU) mounted on the [pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-5) combines an accelerometer and a gyroscope.
 These raw measurements are converted onboard by an unscented Kalman filter (based on a standard quasi-static assumption) that outputs observed quantities with respect to an attitude reference system (ARS) frame.

-There are three main frames to keep in mind when considering the IMU: the frame of the IMU sensor itself, the world frame, and the ARS frame.
+There are three main frames to keep in mind when considering the IMU: the frame of the IMU sensor itself, the world frame, and the [attitude reference system](\ref ars) (ARS) frame.
 The world frame is an inertial frame of reference we refer to in various observers.
 It has an x-axis pointing forward, a y-axis pointing to the left and a z-axis vertical and pointing up (*i.e.*, against the gravity vector).

-### Attitude reference system {#ars}

-The attitude reference system (ARS) frame is an inertial frame of reference used by the the IMU filte.
-It has its x-axis pointing forward, y-axis pointing to the right and z-axis pointing down ([details](https://github.com/mjbots/pi3hat/blob/ab632c82bd501b9fcb6f8200df0551989292b7a1/docs/reference.md#orientation)).
-This is not the convention we use in the world frame, and the rotation matrix from the ARS frame to the world frame is:

-\f$
-R_{WA} = \begin{bmatrix}
-    1 & 0 & 0 \\
-    0 & -1 & 0 \\
-    0 & 0 & -1 \\
-\end{bmatrix}
-\f$

 ## Servo